Wellness in Broward

 • Online Therapy

-If your child or teenager is struggling with anxiety, chances are you might be feeling exhausted.
+If your teen is struggling with anxiety, chances are you might be feeling exhausted.
 What likely started off as small worries early on, may have escalated to something that feels unmanageable.
-Over the years, parents have shared their stories with me as they struggle to help their anxious child or teen:
+Over the years, parents have shared their stories with me as they struggle to help their anxious teen:

-• I want to encourage her to be brave, but it’s hard to know when to push and when to let her avoid certain things.
-Sometimes my partner and I are on the same page about how to help our daughter cope, but other times we disagree.
+• It’s so hard to know when to push and when to let her avoid certain things that I know are really triggering.
+Sometimes my partner and I are on the same page about how to help our son/daughter cope, but sometimes it gets real heated and we just can't agree on our approach.

-• We started out by skipping birthday parties occasionally because he felt nervous, but now he is missing out on so much more (e.g., play dates, group sports) because he feels so nervous when he’s with other kids his age.
+• She/he started out occasionally skipping on birthday invites because they felt nervous, but now they're missing out on so much more (e.g., sports practices, field trips, sleepovers) because he/she feels so nervous.

-If these struggles sound familiar to you, you are not alone.
+If these struggles sound familiar, you are not alone.

-But know this: There are effective treatments that can help your child or teen learn to manage anxiety.
+But rest assured: There are effective treatments that can help your teen learn to manage anxiety.

 Finding Effective Treatment for Anxiety

-Finding the right therapist for your child in South Florida might feel overwhelming because (thankfully!) there are so many options across Broward and Miami-Dade.
-How do you know which therapist will work best with your child?
-Will your child feel comfortable with the therapist and be willing to talk to them about their challenges?
+Finding the right therapist in South Florida might feel overwhelming because (thankfully!) there are so many options across Broward, Miami-Dade, and Palm Beach.
+But how do you know which therapist will work best with your teen?
+Will he/she feel comfortable with the therapist and be willing to talk to them about their challenges?

-It is crucial that your child have a connection to their therapist – to feel that the therapist “gets them.”
-And if your child is struggling with anxiety, it is also critical to find a therapist who specializes in the treatment of anxiety in children.
-Based on lots of research, we know that what works best in helping children manage anxiety is Cognitive Behavioral Therapy (CBT).
+It is crucial that your teen have a connection to their therapist – to feel that the therapist “gets them.”
+And if your teen is struggling with anxiety, it is also critical to find a therapist who specializes in the treatment of anxiety in children & teens.
+Based on lots of research, we know that what works best in helping teens manage anxiety is Cognitive Behavioral Therapy (CBT).

 What is Cognitive Behavioral Therapy (CBT)?

-Once we have a good sense of what your child’s anxiety is saying (Spoiler alert: Anxiety usually LIES!), your child will practice different strategies to help him or her challenge those nagging, anxious thoughts.
-In other words, your child will learn how to “talk back” to anxiety and check the accuracy of those worries.
+Once we have a good sense of what your teen's anxiety is saying (Spoiler alert: Anxiety usually LIES!), your teen will practice different strategies to help him or her challenge those nagging, anxious thoughts.
+In other words, they will learn how to “talk back” to anxiety and check the accuracy of those worries.

 CBT for Anxiety with Dr. Penela